9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 };
 ```

 This function is the meat of the Goodie that generates the instant answer (if any).
-Whatever you are handling is passed to the function in the $_ variable.
+Whatever you are handling is passed to the function in the $_ variable (e.g. _test string_ if the query was _chars test string_).

-If you can produce a useful instant answer you just return it as one Scalar (as opposed to an Array, ArrayRef or HashRef).
+If you can produce a useful instant answer you just **return** it.

 ```perl
 return length $_ if $_;